kawansoft/aceql-http/README.md

 $ wget https://www.aceql.com/download/1.0/aceql-http-pro-1.0.run
 ```

+You can get an AceQL Professional trial license key here: [https://www.aceql.com/trial](https://www.aceql.com/trial).

 If you get a certificate error message, do one of the following:

 1. If the problem is that a known root CA is missing and when you are using Ubuntu or Debian,  then you can solve the problem with this one line: `sudo apt-getinstall ca-certificates`.
-Then retry the Wget call.
+Then retry the `Wget` call.
-2. Retry the Wget call with `--no-check-certificate` at end of command line.
-Then check the PGP signature of the downloaded file using the corresponding .asc signature file available on [download page](https://www.aceql.com/download) using the PGP hyperlink.
+2. Retry the `Wget` call with `--no-check-certificate` at end of command line.
+Then check the PGP signature of the downloaded file using the corresponding `.asc` signature file available on [download page](https://www.aceql.com/download) using the PGP hyperlink.

 In following lines we will assume that the Open Source version is chosen.
 (Operating mode is the same for pro version).